Adityajparmar37/ProjectBoard/README.md

 1. **Authentication and Authorization:**
     - Secure user authentication using JWT tokens and Bcrypt.js for password hashing.
     - Google OAuth for user sign-in and sign-up.
-    - Forgot Password functionality to reset passwords via email token
+    - Forgot Password functionality to reset passwords via email token.
+    - Update Profile

 3. **Project Module:**
     - Create new projects with detailed information.